 In order to permit the development as a single, complete project, WithersRavenel evaluated impacts to onsite coastal marsh, Section 404 wetlands, and isolated wetlands within the 75-foot Area of Environmental Concern (AEC) for the entire project under the Coastal Area Management Authority (CAMA) application.
 Construction-level design was completed for all proposed wetland impact areas to verify that additional wetland impacts will not result from construction of future phases.

-The project as a whole was permitted as a low-density project, but areas such as the clubhouse and multi-family residential units were permitted as pockets of high-density, which require structural stormwater Best Management Practices (BMPs) to control and treat runoff generated by 1.0 or 1.5 inches of rainfall.
-Depending on location, WithersRavenel designed the stormwater BMPs as constructed wetlands or wet ponds.
+The project as a whole was permitted as a low-density project, but areas such as the clubhouse and multi-family residential units were permitted as pockets of high-density, which require structural stormwater control measures (SCMs) to control and treat runoff generated by 1.0 or 1.5 inches of rainfall.
+Depending on location, WithersRavenel designed the SCMs as constructed wetlands or wet ponds.
 Portions of the site also feature curb-and-gutter with catch basins connected to pipe networks.
 For the remaining low-density areas, vegetated swales convey stormwater to outfalls.

-The overall design of Beau Coast’s 11 parcels includes 597 residential lots, 6 mixed-use office/residential buildings, and a suite of community amenities.
-The aesthetically pleasing and environmentally friendly waterfront development offers homeowners Kayak Lake, a manmade waterway for recreational kayaking, and an adjacent meeting house, general store, pool, and clubhouse.
+The overall design of Beau Coast includes 11 parcels divided into 794 residential lots and a suite of community amenities.
+The aesthetically pleasing and environmentally friendly waterfront development offers homeowners Traders Lake, a manmade waterway for recreational kayaking, and an adjacent meeting house, general store, pool, and clubhouse.
 Residents also have access to nearby Freedom Park, a Carteret County public park.